asieradzk/IEnumerableUnpacker/README.md

 For more detailed benchmarks and comparisons, please visit the [project repository](https://github.com/asieradzk/IEnumerableUnpacker). 📊

+## Benchmarks
+Benchmarks and template for generated source is aviable in [Benchmark repository](https://github.com/asieradzk/UnpackBenchmarks)

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/asieradzk/IEnumerableUnpacker). 😊

 ## License

-ArrayUnpacker is licensed under the [MIT License](https://github.com/asieradzk/IEnumerableUnpacker/blob/master/LICENSE.txt).
+IEnumerableUnpacker is licensed under the [MIT License](https://github.com/asieradzk/IEnumerableUnpacker/blob/master/LICENSE.txt).

 ## Note